 Skip to page content

-This page is to prepare you for when your plaster has been removed because although you will be keen to resume normal activities, there may be a few adjustments to make.
+The information on this page is to prepare you for when your plaster has been removed.
+Although you will be keen to resume normal activities there may be a few adjustments that you will need to make.

 Following the removal of your plaster